UBC-MDS/DSCI_522_Forest_Fire_Analysis/README.md

 docker run --rm -e PASSWORD=1234 -v <PATH_ON_YOUR_COMPUTER>:/DSCI_522_Forest_Fire_Analysis davyguo/dsci_522_forest_fire_analysis  make -C '/DSCI_522_Forest_Fire_Analysis' all

-**Step 3** The analysis is now in your local folder ready for your review.
+**Step 3** The analysis is now in a local folder ready for your review.

 **Step 4** Once you are completed with the analysis review, clean up/remove the analysis by inputting at the command line: